Advanced Diploma of Graphic Design

 The qualification is aligned with the Australian Qualification Framework (AQF) level 6

-After successful completion of the course, you will have a strong portfolio of work that will assist you to gain employment.
+After successful completion of the course, you’ll have a strong portfolio of work that will assist you to gain employment in fields such as:

 - digital media